PseudoSyntax/Ubuntu-20.04-Kernel-Setup-Instructions/README.md

   </a>

-  <h3 align="center">Best-README-Template</h3>
+  <h3 align="center">MrChickenCombos Guide to Kernel Creation</h3>

   <p align="center">
-    An awesome README template to jumpstart your projects!
+    An great guide towards making your own personal Kernel on Linux!
     <br />
     <a href="https://github.com/PseudoSyntax/Ubuntu-20.04-Kernel-Setup-Instructions"><strong>Explore the docs »</strong></a>
     <br />